stimpy77/chorea/readme.md

 How wonderful.

+##What this is (currently)

+A playground of some interfaces and classes that make it easy to run an actor-like component and send data back using a basic messaging subsystem.

 ##What I want

 * Putting Object Oriented Programming mindset on steroids (complete with known side-effects) by making simple objects self-contained and encapsulated